Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Assign the QuickSelect attribute

-A product is assigned to a certain QuickSelect Category when you assign the created QuickSelect elements to the corresponding product offer.
+An offer is assigned to a certain QuickSelect category when you assign the created QuickSelect elements to the corresponding offer.

 #### Prerequisites

 - At least one QuickSelect attribute has been created, see [Create a QuickSelect attribute](#create-a-quickselect-attribute).
-- At least one offer is for *POS*, see [Create an offer for POS](#create-an-offer-for-pos).
+- At least one offer is created for *POS*, see [Create an offer for POS](#create-an-offer-for-pos).

 #### Procedure
 *Omni-Channel > Offers > Tab OFFERS*